Contributing to jQuery Foundation Web Sites

 • It works for code.
 Open source development is collaborative, auditable, and decentralized -- all qualities that should be part of working on design and documentation as well.

 • Wikis and CMSes are fraught with problems for community projects.
-Both are targets for spammers, which leads to tight control over user accounts, compounding the problem that and only a small circle of people around the project maintainers with the ability to work on content and design.
+Both are targets for spammers, which leads to tight control over user accounts, compounding the problem that there is only a small circle of people around the project maintainers with the ability to work on content and design.
 Even if you desperately want to start contributing to a project, it can take a while before you encounter the right people and gain the trust to get set up with credentials.
 If you're one of the people who have credentials, it's Yet Another Login and Password to remember.
 Once logged in, you have to make your changes in a textarea or RTE instead of where you'd really like to be working: your text editor.
 Then, if you actually have major changes you want to propose, you can't, because there's only one instance running, so it's no place for experimentation.
 Designs stagnate and bugs linger (often untracked) while the canonical store of content is trapped in a database.
 Better hope you've got backups in place, and that you don't ever want to work while you don't have an internet connection.

 • We want more people to learn how to do open source.
 Our users come from all backgrounds, and many come to jQuery without prior experience in the world of commits and pull requests, of local development and dependency management, of build processes and deployments.
 This can make contributing to jQuery seem a remote and intimidating prospect: "Not only do I have to be capable of fixing a bug in jQuery, I have to figure out all this stuff too?"
 With open content and design, we hope to provide opportunities for all you folks who have "always wanted to get involved" learn the tools and workflows common to open source projects, while working on the types of issues you're comfortable solving.

-How It Works
+link How It Works

 Here's the short version: static content is built into HTML and deployed to a WordPress instance over XML-RPC using grunt.

-Content Repositories
+link Content Repositories

-WordPress and jquery-wp-content
+link WordPress and jquery-wp-content

-grunt: Getting Static Content into WordPress
+link grunt: Getting Static Content into WordPress

 Each of the content repositories comes with a build process that uses the node.js task-based build tool grunt.
 Running the grunt deploy command will use the two grunt plugins we've built specifically for our sites, grunt-jquery-content and grunt-wordpress, to process the static content into HTML, and then synch the built output into WordPress over XML-RPC, using the credentials in the config.json file in the repository, creating and editing posts and pages mirroring the directory structure of the original source content.

-Deploying to Staging and Production Environments
+link Deploying to Staging and Production Environments

-How Can I Help?
+link How Can I Help?

-Just File Issues!
+link Just File Issues!

 When you notice something wrong with one of our sites, or you have an idea for how something could be improved, don't keep it to yourself.
 Filing a Github issue on the appropriate repository is the best way to let us know what's up.
-We even have repositories just for tracking issues with sites that aren't managed through jquery-wp-content, such as http://bugs.jquery.com.

 When you're looking at a live site, it may sometimes be a bit unclear whether your issue should be filed on a content repository or directly on jquery-wp-content.
 Typically, if the problem has anything to do with markup or CSS, it's a jquery-wp-content problem.
 If the problem lies with the actual content of the words and code you're reading, you probably should file the issue on the content repository.
 If you happen to make the "wrong" choice, however, we still appreciate the report, and will make sure it finds its way to the right place if necessary.

-Editing and Authoring Content
+link Editing and Authoring Content

 If you actually want to make commits to make the fixes and improvements, then you'll need to fork the content repositories you'd like to work on.
 When you have changes you'd like to have reviewed for integration, submit a pull request.
 However, we recommend that you file issues for new "features" and significant changes before actually getting to work.
 For more information on maintaining your fork and strategies on commiting, see the Commits and Pull Requests guide.

 You'll note that it is possible to make content changes without setting up a local WordPress instance.
-You won't be able to preview your changes as they'll appear on the site, and you won't be able to run grunt deploy, which means you can't be 100% sure that the content will build successfuly.
+You won't be able to preview your changes as they'll appear on the site, and you won't be able to run grunt deploy, which means you can't be 100% sure that the content will build successfully.
 We will accept pull requests on content from users who haven't had a chance to test locally, but encourage anyone who's planning to contribute regularly to get configured for deploying and testing locally.

-Design and Layout
+link Design and Layout

 To work on the CSS, HTML, and PHP that comprise the site theme, you'll need a fork of jquery-wp-content.
 Again, it is possible, but discouraged, to make theming changes without configuring a local WordPress instance.